 Over the years, bonding has come a long way.
-The materials used are much stronger and more durable, and the results can be quite dramatic.
-While bonding is still considered a cosmetic procedure, it can also be used to repair small chips, cracks, and broken teeth and protect exposed tooth roots.
+The composite resin materials used are much stronger and more durable, and the results can be dramatic.
+While bonding is still considered a cosmetic procedure, it can also be used to repair small chips, cracks, and gaps between teeth and protect exposed tooth roots.

-If you’re searching for dental bonding in Denver or teeth bonding in Denver, give our office a call at 303-321-5656 or fill out the booking form online to schedule your initial consultation.
+If you’re searching for dental bonding Denver, dental bonding near me, or teeth bonding Denver, call our office at (303) 321-5656 or complete the online booking form to schedule your initial consultation.
 Our staff at DeWitt Dental Associates would love to help you achieve the smile of your dreams.

 What is Dental Bonding?

-Dental bonding is a cosmetic treatment in which a tooth-colored resin is used to change the shape, color, or size of teeth.
+Dental bonding is a cosmetic treatment in which a tooth-colored resin changes the shape, color, or size of teeth.
 The composite resin is made of a plastic material and is bonded to the tooth using a special adhesive, then hardened using a UV light.
 Bonding can be used to improve the appearance of teeth that are chipped, cracked, stained, or spaced too far apart.

 Cosmetic Dental Bonding Procedure

-The procedure for cosmetic bonding is relatively quick and straightforward.
-It can be done in one visit to the dentist and doesn’t require any anesthesia.
+The procedure for cosmetic bonding is relatively quick and straightforward, and it can be done in one visit to the dentist and doesn’t require any anesthesia.

-- The tooth or teeth to be bonded will be cleaned and roughened to give the adhesive something to grip onto.
+- The tooth or teeth to be bonded are cleaned and roughened to give the adhesive something to grip onto.

-- The bonding material will be applied to the tooth or teeth and shaped to the desired form.
+- The bonding material is applied to the tooth or teeth and shaped to the desired form.

-- Once the bonding material is in place, a special light will be used to harden or cure the resin.
+- Once the bonding material is in place, a special light is used to harden or cure the resin.

-- The bonded teeth will be polished to match the rest of your teeth.
+- The bonded teeth are polished to match the rest of your teeth.